All that you touch, All that you see, All that you taste, All you feel, All that you love, All that you hate

 Her every word is well-placed, nowhere else would function just as good.

 The words.
-Only until she began losing her touch with them, till she was unable to write, to speak or think when Alzheimer’s took her mind.
+Until she began losing her touch with them, until she became unable to write, to speak or think once Alzheimer’s took her mind.

 Rejoice youths, rejoice lads

 Dance to your content, ’cause our life will finally spent

 Our life will finally spent, dance to your content

 Whatever has passed, is dead.
 Our memories are but edits of our mind.

 Everything we know, everything we believe in, everything we love, everything we think of and everything we are afraid of, everything is destined to vanish along with us.

 What is left behind then?
 What makes this strange dance count?